AbdElmoneimMohamed/Devyanis/README.md

 to run this project following next steps :

     * cd Devyanis/docker
-    * composer docker-compose up -d
+    * docker-compose up -d
     * open the http://localhost:8181 to lunch the project

+if you get Bad credentials message instead of data table just change 1- GITHUB_TOKEN
+2- GITHUB_USER

+in constants.php file with your credentials